Today’s all about making a burlap Dog Christmas Stocking for your pup(s)!

 They’re a single-ingredient, freeze-dried food that I buy in their trial size packages.
 Petco sells four for the price of three, and you can also find them on Amazon.

-They make perfect training treats and are a wonderful means of adding lamb to the pups’ protein selection.
+They make perfect single-ingredient dog training treats and are a wonderful means of adding lamb to the pups’ protein selection.

 Where To Hang The Stocking If You Don’t Have a Fireplace